ngs-lang/ngs/readme.md

 	make build

-Build is currently tested with the github action present in `.github/workflows/build.yml` and we currently test:
+Build is currently tested with the GitHub action in `.github/workflows/build.yml` and we currently test the following 64-bit architectures:

 | system        | gcc                      | clang         |
 |---------------|--------------------------|---------------|